 A grant is a form of financial aid that is considered “free money” and therefore does not need to be repaid.
 Students must demonstrate financial need to be considered for the following grants.

 For all students, we award on the basis of full-time enrollment.
 Grants may be reduced or canceled for part-time enrollment.

 For Undergraduate Students

-- Roberta B. Willis Scholarship Grant (formerly Governor's Scholarship) (GOV-N) is a state grant available to matriculated undergraduate students who are Connecticut residents and demonstrate exceptional financial need.
-The scholarship is based on the expected family contribution (EFC) determined by the federal processor and availability of funds.
-The award ranges from $650 to $3,000 per academic year.
+- Roberta B. Willis Scholarship Grant (formerly Governor's Scholarship) (GOV-N) is a grant available to undergraduate students who are Connecticut residents and demonstrate exceptional financial need.
+The scholarship is based on information on your FAFSA and the availability of funds.
+The award ranges from $500 to $4,500 per academic year.

 For Graduate Students